jpetazzo/postgresql-on-dotcloud/README.rst

 To provision a slave, you need to do this::

    dotcloud scale db=2
-   dotcloud run db.1 /home/dotcloud/enslave.py 0
+   dotcloud run db.1 enslave 0

 This last line will make ``db.1`` a slave of ``db.0``.
-The first argument to the ``enslave.py`` script is the instance number of the master.
+The first argument to the ``enslave`` script is the instance number of the master.
 The script will retrieve the SSH and SQL connection parameters from the dotCloud environment, stop the slave ``postgres`` process, start a backup process on the master, transfer the ``PGDATA`` directory from